Sunday short talks programme – FOMI 20th anniversary exhibition at Pataka

 “How to Restore an Island”

-This series of short public talks (20-30 mins) will take place in the Bottle Creek Gallery at Pataka (corner Norrie and Parumoana Streets, Porirua) every Sunday in August 2018.
+This series of short public talks (20-30 mins) took place in the Bottle Creek Gallery at Pataka (corner Norrie and Parumoana Streets, Porirua) every Sunday in August 2018.

 Sunday 5 August at 2pm – Have a restoration plan